open-ephys/gui-docs/source/User-Manual/Plugins/Neuropixels-PXI.rst

 * One or more **Neuropixels headstages** (available from IMEC)

 * One or more **Neuropixels probes** (available from IMEC)

-.. warning:: Some users have reported not being able detect the PXIe remote control module, despite it being properly connected to the motherboard.
-In general, any physical x16 PCIe slot should be fine, but there are motherboards that contain x16 slots that are actually wired as x4, which won't work.
-There are also motherboards that have not been able to communicate with the PXI hardware for unknown reasons.
-If you are unsure whether your machine has the appropriate PCIe slots, please get in touch.

 Compatible probes